openboy2012/DDWaterfall/README.md

 # DDWaterfall
 Waterfall effect use the UIScrollView immplement.

-you can use the WaterfallView like UITableView.
+you can use the DDWaterfallView like UITableView.

 detail in the code.